 Raised by Wolves

 When you enter the Raised by Wolves storefront, you're entering a boutique liquor store featuring brands you'll recognize to rare finds sourced from estate sales that get into four and five-figure territory.

-Wood paneling creates warmth, while the stained glass dome ceiling adds elegance.
+You're no longer in a mall -- you're in a Prohibition-era space.
+Wood paneling creates warmth, while the stained-glass dome ceiling adds elegance.

 Old books line the walls, and amusing portraits of animals hang between them.

-My friend and I were seated at a two-person chess table, complete with side drawer for the pieces (it was empty).
+My friend and I were seated at a two-person chess table with a side drawer for the pieces (it was empty).
 The cocktail menu is constructed of leather and animal hair.

-Flipping through it, my friend noted the page of reserve cocktails with three-figure prices, like the Vintage Old Fashioned with 1960s Very Old Fitzgerald 8yr bourbon for $790.
+Flipping through it, my friend noted the reserve cocktails page with their premium spirits collection, like the Vintage Old Fashioned with 1960s Very Old Fitzgerald 8yr bourbon for $790.

 To kick things off, I ordered the Painted Lady, which consisted of vodka, lime, aloe liqueur, snap peas, Bianco Vermouth, and a pinch of sea salt.

 I enjoyed that, so I followed it up with the Rattlesnake Venom: Jamaican rum, dark rum, lime, Medjool dates, pineapple, and Amaro Nonino.

 The tiki skull it was served in reminded me of False Idol, which happens to be another bar operated by the same hospitality company.